-The new year is right around the corner and, with that, 2020 planning is kicking off.
+The new year is right around the corner.
+If you haven’t already, you’re likely about to kick-off your 2021 planning.
+A lot has happened in 2020 that has impacted businesses across the globe and changed how many of us run our businesses.
 For the competitive intelligence (CI) professionals out there, how are you adjusting your CI program plans?
 How are you prioritizing the many ways you can support competitive strategies across the company?
 How are you aligning your CI initiatives with the business’s key goals for the coming year?
 When it comes to building your competitive intelligence program plan for the new year, these 15 questions will help you establish the foundation of a winning competitive intelligence plan.

 Part 1: Competitive Shifts from the Past Year

-The first step in establishing your 2020 CI plan is to review the competitive shifts from the past year.
+The first step in establishing your 2021 CI plan is to review the competitive and market shifts from the past year.
 This will provide a backdrop to understand where the market is going and how the company has fared in the changing marketplace.
 In this section, answer the following questions:

 - Which competitors grew in prominence, and which new competitors emerged?
 In other words, how did the actual players change over the course of the year?
 Are there new competitors that are now contenders, while other competitors closed down or merged?